tedivm/skysnoop/openspec/project.md

 ## Purpose

-`adsblol` is a Python client library for interacting with the [adsb.lol](https://www.adsb.lol/) API.
+`skysnoop` is a Python client library for interacting with the [adsb.lol](https://www.adsb.lol/) API.
 The library provides two clients: a modern OpenAPI-based client for the public API, and a legacy RE-API client for feeder-specific endpoints.
 Both provide clean, typed, async-first interfaces for querying aircraft position and telemetry data from the adsb.lol network.

 ### Goals